 I have had cases, as a military defense counsel, where the accused was prosecuted after the state cases.
 In each, the state was unable to get a conviction and so the military took over.
 This will happen more because of sexual assault politics.
 As a military defense counsel, I have challenged the process but have been beaten back because the case law, according to military cases, is clear—there is no double jeopardy problem.
 But it seems clear that military defense counsel should continue to litigate double jeopardy in cases where there has been a state prosecution.
 So, military appellate defense counsel should raise the issue citing a possibility of a change in the law.

 Gamble v.
 United States, No. 17-646.
 The Court granted the petition in this case.
-Note that in this case the state and federal prosecutions were going on at the same time The argument goes something like this:
+Note that in this case the state and federal prosecutions were going on at the same time.

 - Gamble was prosecuted and sentenced twice for the same crime in Alabama and federal court which lengthened his sentence.

 - Counsel characterize Lanza as a “manufactured” rule inconsistent with the text and original meaning of the Constitution and outdated because of the ever-expanding scope of federal law.

 Contact us for a consultation if you have a military case with a possible double jeopardy problem.

 And then we have Tyler v.
 United States, No. 17-5410.
 The issue--Whether the Court should overrule the dual sovereignty exception, which permits a successive federal prosecution after a defendant has been prosecuted for the same offense in state court.
 The challenge asserts that the exception is not valid, that it conflicts with the original meaning of the clause, and that it is a doctrinal anachronism that was unjust when deciding and not justified today.
 The petition argues:

 - Successive prosecutions under the dual sovereignty exception to the Double Jeopardy Clause are “an affront to human dignity, inconsistent with the spirit of [our] Bill of Rights."